- The IUCN Academy of Environmental Law series

 Chapter 10: The effectiveness of instrument mixes in environmental law: insights from ship-source pollution

-Javier de Cendra 1.
+JOBNAME: Martin PAGE: 1 SESS: 3 OUTPUT: Tue Jul 14 16:12:02 2015 10.
+The effectiveness of instrument mixes in environmental law: insights from ship-source pollution Javier de Cendra 1.
 INTRODUCTION This book addresses the implementation of environmental laws.
 This chapter shall explore a specific instance of this challenge, the impact that the choice of environmental policy instruments has on the effectiveness of environmental laws through which those instruments are adopted.1 That is: how does the choice of a specific instrument, or a combination of instruments, affect the effectiveness of the law through which they become part of the body of environmental legislation?
 New instruments to deal with a specific environmental problem never exist in a vacuum, but rather are part of a complex regulatory and economic framework that is embedded in cultural and social practices, which may need to change for the environmental problem to be addressed.
 It is obvious that cultures and social practices must impact on the effectiveness of environmental instruments, and thus the design of instrumental strategies needs to take into account sociocultural realities underpinning the practices that they intend to change.
 This suggests that the effectiveness of one instrument can seldom be analysed in isolation from pre-existing instruments, nor from the society within which they are expected to work.
-These issues will be explored in this chapter using a case-study of a specific environmental problem, ship-source pollution in the European Union, 1 This chapter is based in work carried out in the context of the following project: Milieu Ltd, Evaluation study on the Implementation of Directive 2009/123/EC on amending Directive 2005/35/EC on ship-source pollution and on the introduction of penalties for...
+These issues will be explored in this chapter using a case-study of a specific environmental problem, ship-source pollution in the European Union, 1 This chapter is based in work carried out in the context of...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.